Cloud-based machine learning in an omnichannel world: Decoding customer satisfaction

 Machine learning to enhance the overall delivery experience

 Cloud-based machine learning is the keystone for enabling this omnichannel experience.
 When you buy groceries online and would like to pick it on your way home from a local retail outlet, the mechanics that make that happen in a seamless fashion is efficient last mile movement.
 Last mile delivery is nothing but the final leg of merchandise movement where the last packaged unit is either delivered to the retail outlet or handed over the consumer.
 Last mile delivery efficiency means that you would be getting your delivery on-time and in good quality, backed by clear invoicing and validation.

-The technology behind this seamless last mile movement involves perfect schedule planning and routes optimized for traffic and other disruptions.
+The technology like last mile delivery software behind this seamless last mile movement involves perfect schedule planning and routes optimized for traffic and other disruptions.
 The idea is to ensure on-time deliveries for all the orders in a milk-run, ensure perfect digital validation of the order being received, proper feedback capture, robust transaction processing, and eventual logistics cost optimization.